The term “Writer’s Block” is a misnomer.

 Wikipedia goes on to write:

-depression and anxiety[1] two mood disorders that reflect environmentally caused or spontaneous changes in the brain's frontal lobe.
+“Writer's block can be closely related to depression and anxiety[1] two mood disorders that reflect environmentally caused or spontaneous changes in the brain's frontal lobe.
 This is in contrast to hypergraphia, more closely linked to mania, in which the changes occur primarily in the temporal lobe.
 These processes, and their implications for treatment, are described in neurologist Alice Flaherty's book The Midnight Disease.”

 Okay, this is a whole other kettle of fish that no book titled, How To Write A Movie In 21 Days will solve.
 Not Writer’s Block.
 Not thinking.
 This requires professionals.